Alfred Ely Beach: Downfall

-Beach operated his demonstration railway from February 1870 to April 1873.
-It had one station in the basement of Devlin's clothing store, a building at the southwest corner of Broadway and Warren Street, and ran for a total of about 300 feet, first around a curve to the center of Broadway and then straight under the center of Broadway to the south side of Murray Street.
-The former Devlin's building was destroyed by fire in 1898.
-In 1912 workers for Degnon Contracting excavated the tunnel proper during the construction of a subway line running under Broadway.
-The tunnel was completely within the limits of the present day City Hall station under Broadway.
+In 1912 workers for Degnon Contracting excavated the tunnel proper during the construction of a subway line running under Broadway, discovering the old tunnel and the old station that was buried underground.
+They also discovered Beach's old tunnelling shield and remains of Gotham's original subway car.
+The new tunnel was completely within the limits of the present day City Hall station under Broadway, near the old City Hall station.
 The British pneumatic tube also failed to attract much attention and eventually fell into disrepair and disrepute in spite of the fact that Royal Mail had contracted to use the tunnels.
 Ultimately the English experiment failed due to technical issues as well as lack of funds.